IkerChi/ResearchMethodsL7/README.md

-# ResearchMethodsL7 — Teaching Scripts & Templates
+# Research Methods L7 — Teaching Scripts & Templates (University of Chichester)

 This repository contains all the **R scripts used in class** during the *Research Methods for Health & Performance* MSc component.
 Materials are **organised by the same teaching modules** we follow during the course.